 - Going out: Just because you are trying to save money, doesn’t mean you have to sit in the house and stare at the wall all day.
 Instead of spending money going out, look for free events to enjoy in your location.
 Think about going to the beach, hiking, or a picnic in the park.
 Some places like museums also have free entrance on certain days.

 - Subscription services: Trim out any unneeded subscriptions that you’re paying for.
 Do you really need that makeup box every month?
 Can you survive without the ad-free music?
 Don’t forget to cancel that gym membership you’re not using as well.
-Or if I’m wrong and you do use it, look for cheaper alternatives.
-I’ve purchased cheap used weights, jogged around the neighborhood, and used free workout videos online.
-As a result, I was able to lose weight and keep fit without spending much.
+Or, you could buy cheap, used equipment online.

 - Lunch and coffee for work: With both spouses buying a $2 coffee before work, and about $5 of lunch each day, that adds up to about $280 a month.
 Cut out this expensive by preparing lunch at home, bringing leftovers, and making your own coffee.